NieChan17/myFirstAssignment/README.md

 + Complete "readFile" function
 + Complete "gatherForce" function
-+ Decrypt and encrypt massage
++ Decrypt and encrypt massage about target
-+ Calculate army strengthen
++ Calculate army strengthen value
-+ Planning attack in a battlefield
++ Planning attack in a battlefield in case minimum preparetation
-+ Supply goods for army
++ Supply goods for army in battlefield

 And here is some file that it's my solution for all problems.
 Just run it, you don't need to add any liberies If it had something wrong, I have so sorry about that, bc this is my first try.